cubicibo/SUPer/README.md

 # SUPer
 SUPer is a tool to convert BDN XML + PNG assets to Blu-ray SUP subtitles.
-Unlike any other SUP conversion tools, SUPer analyzes and re-renders the subtitles graphics internally to make full use of the the PGS format.
+Unlike existing free and professionnal SUP converters, SUPer analyzes and re-renders the caption graphics internally to fully exploit the PGS format.
 Caption files generated with SUPer can feature softsub karaokes, masking, fades, basic moves, and are guaranteed to work nicely on your favorite Blu-ray player.

 Two output formats are supported: SUP and PES+MUI.
-The later is commonly used in authoring softwares like Scenarist BD and DVDLogic suites.
+The later is commonly used in disc authoring softwares like Scenarist or DVDLogic suites.

 ## Usage
-SUPer is distributed as stand-alone executables (GUI) or as an installable Python package with gui/cli scripts.
-SUPer expects as an input a BDN XML file with PNG assets in the same folder.
+SUPer is distributed as stand-alone executable with a GUI, or as an installable Python package with gui/cli user scripts.

-The common usage is the following:
+To convert ASSA files to SUP, one must:
 - Generate a BDN XML+PNG assets using [ass2bdnxml](https://github.com/cubicibo/ass2bdnxml) or avs2bdnxml.
-- Use SUPer to convert the assets to a Blu-ray SUP or a PES+MUI project; load the BDN.XML file, set an output file and format, and have an espresso while the fan spins.
+- Use SUPer to convert the assets to a Blu-ray SUP or a PES+MUI project; load the BDN.XML file, set an output file and format, and optionally have an espresso while the fan spins.

 ### GUI client
-Both the standalone executable and the python script `python3 supergui.py` will display the graphical user interface.
-The window lets you choose your input BDNXML, the output file name and some options to tune the quality and shape the data stream.
+Both the standalone executable and `python3 supergui.py` will display the graphical user interface.
+The window let one select the input BDNXML, the output file name and tune some options that affect the quality and the stream structure.
 The GUI always executes aside of a command-line window providing progress and logging information.

 - Select the input BDN XML file.
 The file must resides in the same directory as the PNG assets.
 - Select the desired output file and extension using the Windows explorer.
 - "Make it SUPer" starts the conversion process.
-The actual conversion progress is printed in the command line window.
+The actual progress is printed in the command line window.

 #### GUI config.ini
 The config.ini file can be used to specify the relative or absolute path to a quantizer binary (either pngquant[.exe] or libimagequant[.dll, .so]).
 If the program is in PATH, the name is sufficient.
-An external quantizer will offer higher quality than the common Python ones (Pillow or a K-Means clustering) and be, in general, faster.
+An external quantizer will offer higher quality than the internal one.

-On UNIX systems, pngquant is fairly easily to get in your PATH via brew, apt-get and so on.

 ### Command line client
 `supercli.py` is essentially the command line equivalent to `supergui.py`.